Particular/docs.particular.net/servicecontrol/transports.md

 * `S3KeyPrefix=<value>` - S3 key prefix [option](/transports/sqs/configuration-options.md#offload-large-messages-to-s3-key-prefix).
 * `DoNotWrapOutgoingMessages=true` - Do not wrap outgoing messages [option](/transports/sqs/configuration-options.md#do-not-wrap-message-payload-in-a-transport-envelope).

-#### Configuration using PowerShell or Containers
+#### Transport constant

-When managing ServiceControl via PowerShell or when using containers, the transport must be specified using the `AmazonSQS` constant.
+When using a method other than the ServiceControl Management Utility to deploy ServiceControl instances, the transport must be specified using the `AmazonSQS` constant.

+#### PowerShell deployments

-To do this in PowerShell set the `-Transport` option:
+To select the transport using PowerShell set the `-Transport` option:

 snippet: AmazonSQSPowerShellTransport

+#if-version [5,)
+#### Container deployments

-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:
+To select the transport in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

 snippet: AmazonSQSDockerTransport

+#end-if